Ifeanyichukwu-DA/Covid-19-Data-Exploration-using-SQL/README.md

 updated daily.

 ## Procedures
-After downloading the data (in CSV format), I formatted the data in Microsoft Excel and seperated the dataset into two different Excel workbooks (Covid_Deaths and Covid_Vaccinations).
+After downloading the data (in CSV format), I formatted the data in Microsoft Excel and separated the dataset into two different Excel workbooks (Covid_Deaths and Covid_Vaccinations).
 This was done in order to reduce the size and also use it later on to demonstrate the use of SQL JOINS.
 Thereafter, the two files were imported into MSSQL Server.